Show-Me-the-Code/python/README.md

 ### How to Add your solutions:

-  * Fork this repo.
+  * Fork this repository.
-  * Create a folder named with your github name.
+  * Create a folder and give it your github username.
-  * Create a folder named the problem num.
+  * Create a folder named, the problem num.
   * Add your solution in the folder.

 For example, if you wanna add a solution for problem 0001, you should do like this: